himanshi1505/RustLab290/README.md

 ## How to Build
 1. Compile the project using `cargo run {rows} {cols}`.
-2. To run the website `trunk serve --no-default-features --features gui`.
+2. To run the website `trunk serve --no-default-features --features gui --port 8000`.
 3. Port for website - 8080
 4. To open rustdoc: cargo doc --open
 5. pdflatex should be installed (has been used to make report.pdf from report.tex)